Sikadur®-53

 - Insert or bond injection ports.

-- Cap the crack with a capping sealer.
+- Cap the crack with a surface crack sealer.

 - Allow to cure.

-- Purge cracks with resin until the resin runs clean and contaminant free.
+- Purge cracks with Sikadur®-53 until the Sikadur®-53 runs clean and contaminant-free.

-- Take cores at locations of cracks to clarify penetration of resin.
+- Take cores at locations of cracks to clarify penetration of Sikadur®-53.

 CLEANING OF EQUIPMENT

-Sweep excess grout into appropriate containers for disposal before it has hardened.
+Sweep excess material into appropriate containers for disposal before it has hardened.
 Dispose of in accordance with applicable local regulations.

 Clean all tools and application equipment with Sika® Colma Cleaner at regular intervals and immediately after use.
 Hardened material can only be removed mechanically.